 The validity of the research instruments was tested to ensure the research instruments by aligning the data collection instruments with the study objectives.
 With the guidance from the expert, the instruments were reviewed to ensure their relevance and comprehensiveness (Cohen et al, 2018).
-Internal reliability of instruments was computed as presented in Table 3.1 below;
+Internal reliability of instruments was computed as presented in Table 1 below;

-Table 1: Reliability Statistics
+Table 1.
+Reliability Statistics